Regulations covering minimum wages and statutory pay apply to almost every business.

 - Mothers can work for ten days during maternity leave (known as ‘keeping in touch days’) without it affecting their right to SMP.

-2.6 Some employers offer enhanced maternity pay to some or all of their female employees.
+2.6 Some employers offer enhanced maternity pay to some of their female employees.

 3 Maternity allowance